The 101 Highland Lakes local pronunciation guide

 How locals say it: Perd-in-alice

-Pedernales Falls State Park is a beautiful piece of the Hill Country just outside of Johnson City, and the Pedernales River flows for about 100 miles through Central Texas.
+Pedernales Falls State Park is a beautiful piece of the Texas Hill Country just outside of Johnson City, and the Pedernales River flows for about 100 miles through Central Texas.
 However, only visitors pronounce it the way it is spelled.
 President Lyndon B. Johnson, whose childhood home is in in Johnson City, pronounced it “Perd-in-alice,” and that’s what stuck.

 Where: Llano